Thallous Chloride Tl 201 (THAL-us KLOR-ide TI 201)

 - You may be asked to sit upright while you receive your injection.

-- Your nuclear medicine scan will be performed within 10 to 20 minutes after you receive this medicine.
+- Your planar scintigraphy or SPECT scan will be performed 10 to 20 minutes after you receive this medicine.

 Drugs and Foods to Avoid